 So if we add all the edges to the Disjoint Set one by one using the merge operation, in the end we would have a disjoint sets of nodes.
 Then all we need to do for each query is to answer whether each node is part of the same set or not.

-With path-compression and light-to-heavy merging, we can answer each query in amortised log* N
+With path-compression and light-to-heavy merging, we can answer each query in amortised log* N, where N is the number of nodes in the graph and log* N is the Inverse Ackermann function.

 The code for DSU is also fairly simple and below in an example of the same in C++.